MarcKami/aidl-team6-project/README.md

 ### Hypothesis
 The updated model should recognise the new class “rider” and distinguish it from "person" in the validation images.
 ### Setup
-In this case we prepared a set of 1000 training images and 200 validation images.
-As a data augmentation technique, we used random image resizing from 800 and 1024 pixels (short side) as in the MaskRCNN Paper (https://arxiv.org/abs/1703.06870).
-And we used a vanilla version of Adam optimizer with a constant learning rate of 0.001.
+We prepare a set of 1000 training images and 200 validation images.
+As a data augmentation technique, we use random image resizing from 800 and 1024 pixels (short side) as in the MaskRCNN Paper (https://arxiv.org/abs/1703.06870).
+As optimizer we use Adam with a constant learning rate of 0.001.
 ### Results
 After 4-5 epochs the learning curves stagnate for both training and validation sets, suggesting underfitting.
 The fine-tuned model correctly identifies the class "rider" but on the other hand it seems not to recognise class "person".